You must be at least 18 years old to volunteer at Tinderbox.

 Special for volunteering in a food stand

-If you wish to volunteer at a food stand, you need to contact the individual food stand directly.
-The food stands are external partners, and therefore, we cannot register you as a volunteer with any of the food stands.
+If you would like to volunteer in a food stand, you must contact the individual stand directly.
+The food stand are external partners, which means we are unable to register volunteers on their behalf.

-If you already have an agreement with a food stand, you should sign up via their personal invitation link to be added to the correct team in Ruby.
-Get in touch with your contact person at the food stand for further details.
+If you already have an agreement with a food stand, you must register using their personal invitation link to ensure that you are assigned to the correct team in Ruby.

-You will get food at the stand you are working for.
-In addition, you will have access to the Volunteer Lounge – our volunteer area, where you can purchase selected drinks at discounted prices.
+You will receive food and beverages from the food stand you are working in.
+In addition, you have access to the Volunteer Lounge – our dedicated volunteer area – where you can purchase selected beverages at discounted prices.

-If you are already registered as a volunteer at a stand and have questions related to practical matters such as your tasks, shifts, working with a friend, etc., you should contact your contact person at the food stand.
+If you have already signed up as a volunteer in a food stand and have questions regarding practical matters – such as tasks, shift schedules, or requests to work alongside a friend – please contact your food stand coordinator directly.

-If you experience technical issues with Ruby, you can email us at volunteer@tinderbox.dk.
-We will try to resolve your issue as quickly as possible.
+If you experience any technical issues with Ruby, please feel free to contact us at volunteer@tinderbox.dk.
+We will do our best to assist you as quickly as possible.

 Contact us

-If you’ve already signed up as a volunteer and have questions about practical matters such as tasks, meeting points, clothing, or similar, you should contact your team leader.
+If you have already signed up as a volunteer and your questions relate to practical matters such as tasks, meeting points, clothing, or similar topics, you should contact your team leader.

-You can find your team leader’s contact information under “My Teams” in Ruby.
+You can find your team leader’s contact details under “My Teams” in Ruby.

 If you have a physical or mental disability, we recommend that you contact us at volunteer@tinderbox.dk before signing up as a volunteer.
-Depending on your disability, there may be tasks that could be challenging for you.
-By reaching out, we can help you find a role that suits your needs.
+Depending on your needs, some volunteer roles may be more suitable than others.
+By contacting us in advance, we can help you find a role that matches your abilities and requirements.

-If you require a companion at the festival, please mention this in your email.
+If you require a companion or support person at the festival, please mention this in your email.

-If you are signing up as a volunteer through an association, it is important that your contact person informs us.
+If you are signing up as a volunteer through an association or organisation, it is important that your contact person informs us of your needs as well.

 Personal data policy